-During the COVID-19 pandemic many employees will be working from home.
-Employers may have, or may intend to, make payments to employees during this time.
+During the COVID-19 pandemic many employees worked from home and some employees still do.
+Employers may have or may intend to make payments to employees during this time.

-The following questions and answers, existing Determination EE001 and new Determination EE002 provide guidance on when:
+The following questions and answers provide guidance on when:

 - such payments can be made to employees tax-free